dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

   > router_wildcard.os.example.com.pem
 ```

-Create the route with the wildcard cert as the default certificate.
+Create the router with the wildcard cert as the default certificate.

 ```bash
 oadm router ha-router-primary \